resurfaceio/network-sniffer/README.md

 ### Example: Demo app with network-sniffer as sidecar

-The `network-sniffer` container option works great when orchestrating different applications.
+Capturing API calls using our `network-sniffer` as a sidecar container works great when orchestrating different applications.
 In this example, we use `docker-compose` but you can also use [Kubernetes](https://resurface.io/docs#sniffer-daemonset), or any other orchestration tool.

-- Run `dockercompose up` in your terminal
+- Run `docker compose up` in your terminal
 - Go to http://localhost:7700 and log in to your Resurface instance
 - Perform a few API calls to the `httpbin` service
     ```bash